 TPTO officers examine trademarks prior to their publication, in consideration of the relevant articles of the Turkish Industrial Property Law No. 6769, pertaining to the absolute and relative grounds of refusal in Turkey.

-If any grounds for refusal have not been revealed during examination, the trademarks are published in the Official Trademark Bulletin for opposition purposes for a 2-month term.
-Any natural or legal person or any group representing manufacturers, producers, suppliers, traders or consumers may submit to the Institute their written oppositions that the trademark does not conform to the registration requirements even they are not party to the proceedings before the TPTO.
+If any grounds for refusal have not been revealed during the examination, the trademarks are published in the Official Trademark Bulletin for opposition purposes for a 2-month term.
+Any natural or legal person or any group representing manufacturers, producers, suppliers, traders, or consumers may submit to the Institute their written oppositions that the trademark does not conform to the registration requirements even they are not a party to the proceedings before the TPTO.
 The examiner of the TPTO freezes the case until all oppositions and responses are timely filed and decides upon considering the responses.

-Protection period of a registered trademark is ten years from the date of filing and it is renewable for periods of ten years in Turkey.
+The protection period of a registered trademark is ten years from the date of filing and it is renewable for periods of ten years in Turkey.
 The application for renewal may be filed within of six months prior to the expiration of the 10-year protection date or with a fine within the six subsequent months following the expiration of the 10-year protection date.
-The provisions of this Law shall cease to produce effect for trademarks which have not been renewed within six months after the expiry of the period of protection.
+The provisions of this Law shall cease to produce an effect for trademarks that have not been renewed within six months after the expiry of the period of protection.
 Partial renewal for some of the registered goods or services are also available now, i.e., renewing trademarks only for requested classes of all registered classes.

 Please be advised that the following data must be provided for the actions in Turkey.

-• Name, address and nationality of the applicant
+• Name, address, and nationality of the applicant

 • Power of attorney, “simply” signed and sealed by the applicant (notarization or legalization is not required);